AnandChowdhary/everything/README.md

 # ⏳ Everything

-Thie repository contains timeline of all my activities as an API.
+This repository contains timeline of all my activities as an API.
 It's built using Deno and it periodically fetches data from various sources and compiles it as a single JSON file.

 **API:** https://anandchowdhary.github.io/everything/api.json